yoember/yoember.github.io/index.md

     $ ember g model library name:string address:string phone:string

 Secondly we create our new route.
-At the moment we do it without Ember-CLI, only manually adding the following lines to our `router.js`:
+At the moment we do it without Ember CLI, only manually adding the following lines to our `router.js`:

 ``` javascript
 // app/router.js